Decision-Making Under Complete Uncertainty: You Will Not Regret Being Greedy: Strategies for the Decision Maker

-In words, if there is a unique $d^*$ , then the greedy strategy chooses $d^*$ with probability 1.
+In words, if there is a unique $d^*$ with the highest average rating, then the greedy strategy chooses $d^*$ with probability 1.
 If there are multiple maximizers, then the greedy strategy is the uniform distribution over the set of maximizers in $\arg \max_{d\in D} V_B(d)$.
 Table~\ref{tab:greedy_ex} presents a simple example of a greedy strategy choice of products.